 - Have a regular massage – of legs / calves.

 - Potassium and magnesium are both considered key minerals that your body needs.
 These minerals are known as electrolytes and influence the volume of water in your body and your pH levels.
-Sweating causes your body to lose these valuable electrolytes, which may negatively affect your body and lead to painful muscle cramps.
+Sweating and vomiting (hello morning sickness !!) causes your body to lose these valuable electrolytes, which may negatively affect your body and lead to painful muscle cramps.
 A natural way to improve these levels are to eat bananas – high in potassium and drink unsweetened coconut water naturally full of electrolytes.
+My nutrition guide should help.

 Please contact your medical practitioner if leg cramps are severe or persistent.